-[Negative example] The areas underwater where sunlight doesn’t reach do not appear blue.
+The blue-green chromis is a light blue fish, but in the areas underwater where sunlight doesn’t reach, they do not appear blue.

 EOS 5D/ EF100mm f/2.8 Macro USM/ FL: 100mm/ Manual exposure (f/7.1, 1/13 sec)/ ISO 100/ WB: Daylight/ Picture Style: Landscape

-Key 3: Shooting functions – Use Picture Style for a vivid depiction of the sea
+Key 3: Shooting functions – Use Picture Style to make colours appear more vivid

-Key 4: Equipment - Use the flash to make your subjects appear more three-dimensional
+Key 4: Equipment - Use the flash to make your subjects appear even more three-dimensional